-- 18.1.1 The Trust pools the funds of all academies with the following exceptions: - a) Pupil Premium - b) Pupil Premium Plus - c) Ring-fenced grants e.g. PE & Sports grant, Year 7 catch up grant - d) Grants which individual academies have successfully bid into - e) Funds for the education of pupils in special schools which are outside of place numbers [refer to Additional Pupils below] - 18.1.2 At the end of the financial year the Trust will pool all surplus balances.
-The purpose of pooling all funding is to form one central fund which can be used to create a contingency fund, a school development fund,

-- and a capital development fund.
-The Trust will consider the funding needs of each constituent academy when making allocations and any unspent ring-fenced funding that has been carried over. - 18.1.3 If the Principal of an academy feels that their academy has been unfairly treated, they should appeal, in writing, to the CEO.
-The CEO will make a decision within 10 working days.
+- 18.1 The Trust pools the funds of all academies with the following exceptions: - a) Pupil Premium - b) Pupil Premium Plus - c) Ring-fenced grants e.g., PE & Sports grant, COVID Catch-up grant - d) Grants which individual academies have successfully bid into. - e) Funds for the education of pupils in special schools which are outside of place numbers [refer to Additional Pupils below] - 18.2 At the end of the financial year the Trust will pool all surplus balances.
+The purpose of pooling all funding is to form one central fund which can be used to create a contingency fund, a school development fund, and a capital development fund.
+The Trust will consider the funding needs of each constituent academy when making allocations and any unspent ring-fenced funding that has been carried over. - 18.3 If the Principal of an academy feels that their academy has been unfairly treated, they should appeal, in writing, to the CEO.
+The CEO will decide within 10 working days.
 If the appeal is not resolved to the satisfaction of the Academy Principal, they should then appeal to the Board of Trustees.
-The Board will make a decision within 10 working days.
-If the appeal is still not resolved to the satisfaction of the Academy Principal they should then appeal, in writing and via the ESFA, to the Secretary of State. - 18.1.4 The Secretary of State's decision will be final and can dis-apply the provisions for pooling.
+The Board will decide within 10 working days.
+If the appeal is still not resolved to the satisfaction of the Academy Principal they should then appeal, in writing and via the ESFA, to the Secretary of State. - 18.4 The Secretary of State's decision will be final and can dis-apply the provisions for pooling.